datakaveri/iudx-MOTION2NX/README.md

 support only ArithmeticBEAVY secret sharing protocol.
 We can extend this setting to multiple (>2) data providers as well.

 ## New additions
-1. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.
+1. **Convolution Layer:** In our prvious work we implemented image inference using fully conencted neural networks.
+In this work we execute dimage inference using Convolutional Networks.
+Further, we implemented convolution using Helper node to reduce meory usage.

-2. **New gates to support constant multiplication:** This operation is multiplying a constant (which is common knowledge to both the parties) with private data.
-This new gate does not require creation of shares for the constant, thereby making the operation faster.
+2. **Data providers:** Implemented data providers that provide shares of their respective private data to the secure compute servers for performing privacy preserving operations.

 3. **Modular approach to Neural Network Inferencing on MNIST data:** Two compute servers are involved in the inferencing task.
 There are two data providers, one of them provides the neural network model (weights and biases) to the compute